MicrosoftEdge/WebView2Feedback/specs/Extensions.md

 /// Additional options used to create WebView2 Environment.
 [uuid(4B1F63E9-F7A5-4EA5-8D84-2B30F2404E82), object, pointer_default(unique)]
 interface ICoreWebView2EnvironmentOptions6 : ICoreWebView2EnvironmentOptions5 {
-  /// When `AreBrowserExtensionsEnabled` is set to `TRUE`, new extensions can be added to user profile and used.
+  /// When `AreBrowserExtensionsEnabled` is set to `TRUE`, new extensions can be added to user
-  /// `AreBrowserExtensionsEnabled` is default to be `FALSE`, in this case, new extensions can't be installed, and
+  /// profile and used. `AreBrowserExtensionsEnabled` is default to be `FALSE`, in this case,
-  /// already installed extension won't be available to use in user profile.
+  /// new extensions can't be installed, and already installed extension won't be
+  /// available to use in user profile.
+  /// If connecting to an already running environment with a different value for `AreBrowserExtensionsEnabled`
+  /// property, it will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
   /// See `ICoreWebView2BrowserExtension` for Extensions API details.
   [propget] HRESULT AreBrowserExtensionsEnabled([out, retval] BOOL* value);
   /// Sets the `AreBrowserExtensionsEnabled` property.